microbiomedata/context-collaboration/CONTRIBUTING.md

 # Contributing to context-collaboration

+_This document provides guidance for contributing to the context-collaboration schema._

+It's even more valuable to contribute to the data in this repository, namely mappings of classes from ontologies (like EnvO) to MIxS environmental context questions (like env_local_scale), in combination with MIxS environmental extensions (like BuiltEnvironment)

+Documentation for that is provided in ADDING_MAPPINGS.md

 :+1: First of all: Thank you for taking the time to contribute!

 The following is a set of guidelines for contributing to